adharshmk96/stk-docs/docs/getting-started/create-project.md

 - Git repository : The repo name will be used as the package name.

-This will create the project structure and add the required files.
+This will create the project structure and add the required files. read about the structure [here](/getting-started/project-structure)

 ### Tools